icdevs/Icdevs_mainsite/_posts/2022-01-11-HTTPRequest Parser.md

 ## Funding

-The bounty was generously funded by the community and the DFINITY Bounty Accelerator Grant.
+The bounty was generously funded by the community and the DFINITY Foundation Grant.
 If you would like to turbocharge this bounty you can seed additional donations of ICP to 860bd56f4c8a9d40f26462e51e2a4dd4e27cf0e1463372a1179df089695bfd63.
 ICDevs will match the bounty 1:1 for the first 20 ICP and then 0.25:1 after that.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## General Bounty Process